-Oadby and Wigston Council operate a Committee system of governance and all 26 members are involved in the decision making.
+Oadby and Wigston Council operates a committee system of governance, and all 26 members are involved in the decision making.

-All 26 members sit on the Full Council and this oversees decisions and actions of the four main committees.
+All 26 members sit on the Full Council, and this

+oversees the decisions and actions of the five main committees.